 Your student will join the Summer Search community and will have access to a national network of staff, alumni, board and corporate partners for professional development opportunities including career-based coaching, job shadow days, internship and job postings.

-These opportunities are offered via a private portal which your student will be invited to join.
+These opportunities are offered via a private portal, Summer Search CONNECT, which your student will be invited to join.